 If you’ve been injured by the actions of a negligent person, business, or government entity, you may have grounds to file a personal injury claim.
 If your lawsuit is successful, you may be entitled to compensatory damages that facilitate your recovery process and mitigate your injury-related debts.

 There are two types of compensatory damages: economic and non-economic.
-At The Law Offices of Daniel J. Miller, our Virginia Beach personal injury attorney can investigate your case, develop a litigation strategy that aims to maximize your claims, and even negotiate with insurance companies on your behalf to make sure you receive a beneficial settlement.
+At The Law Offices of Daniel J. Miller, our attorney can investigate your case, develop a litigation strategy that aims to maximize your claims, and even negotiate with insurance companies on your behalf to make sure you receive a beneficial settlement.
 If necessary, we can also take your case to court and aggressively fight for a verdict that awards both economic and non-economic damages.

 Understanding Economic & Non-Economic Damages

 Economic damages refer to verifiable monetary losses that can be calculated by evaluating medical bills, receipts, lost wages, and other injury-related financial records.
 For example, an attorney can look at a plaintiff’s past W-2s and income statements to calculate their overall loss of earning potential.

 - Lost Wages

 - Property damage

 Non-economic damages are intangible losses that are far more difficult to quantify.
 To secure damages, your attorney needs to prove to the court that your injuries have impacted your physical, emotional, and mental well-being.
 The court also needs to consider the circumstances that led to your injury, the degree of negligence involved, and if your injury prevents you from holding gainful employment.

 - Loss of society